Murder of Suellen Evans: Murder and investigation

-Reignited Attention
+Reignited attention

-Suellen's murder has received more attention in recent years in the wake of other young college women at UNC being murdered, most notably Eve Carson and Faith Hedgepeth, the latter of whom was also recognized as a murdered Indigenous woman hailing from the Haliwa-Saponi people.
+Evans' murder received more attention after the murders of other young college women at UNC, most notably Eve Carson and Faith Hedgepeth, the latter of whom was also recognized as a murdered Indigenous woman hailing from the Haliwa-Saponi people.
 Orange County Sheriff Lindy Pendergrass spoke to local news outlets in recent reports, as he served on the force in Chapel Hill at the time of the murder.
-The Raleigh, North Carolina regional newspaper, The News & Observer, has published their own articles in the hopes of gaining renewed public interest in the murder of Suellen and other state cold cases.
-Suellen's killer remains still unidentified.
+The Raleigh, North Carolina regional newspaper, The News & Observer, has published their own articles in the hopes of gaining renewed public interest in the murder of Evans and other state cold cases.
+Evans' killer remains still unidentified.